NADOOIT/NADOO-Connect/README.md

 ## Contributors
 (List of contributors and their roles in the project)

-For more information and support, please contact support@nadoo.com.
+For more information and support, please contact support@nadooit.de.